Featureswine

 Words by David Kermode

-While we might dream of a white Christmas, Jack Frost nipping at our nose, it’s usually a wet one, with the puddles soaking our toes.
-Yet come the big day, some vinous indulgence ensures that we soon forget the weather, so here’s my plan for a festive feast, with my wine recommendations for Christmas.
+We dream of a white Christmas, Jack Frost nipping at our nose, but it’s usually a wet one, the puddles soaking our toes.
+Yet come the big day, some vinous indulgence ensures that the weather is soon forgotten.
+Here’s my plan for a festive feast on the big day, accompanied by some wine recommendations for Christmas.

-The winter solstice, the official start of the season, feels like the longest day, as I conduct a final audit of my own wine cellar, ready for Christmas.
-It’s a chilly task but, as any curator will confirm, spending precious time with your collection is also akin to a spiritual experience, throwing up surprises and the occasional shocker: I learnt the hard way that Puligny Montrachet needs a ‘best before’ date when I discovered a forgotten brace of bottles – alas, our kitchen sink had the time of its life.
-Storing wine is not for everyone, so the following recommendations are all available to buy now.
+The official start of the season, the winter solstice, usually feels like the longest day as I conduct a final audit of my own wine cellar, ready for Christmas.
+It’s a chilly task but, as any curator can confirm, spending precious time with your collection is akin to a spiritual experience, throwing up some pleasant surprises and also the occasional shocker: I learnt the hard way that Puligny Montrachet has a ‘best before’ date when I discovered a forgotten brace of bottles – our kitchen sink was the only one to ‘enjoy’ them.
+Storing wine is not for everyone, of course, so the following recommendations are all available to buy right away.

 David Kermode 2021